OData/v3ProtocolDocument/OData.markdown

 ### 7.3.7.
 Managing Values and Properties Directly ###

-Values and Properties can be explicitly addressed with URIs.
+Values and properties can be explicitly addressed with URLs.
 This allows them to be individually modified.
-See <ref>Uri conventions</ref> for details on addressing.
+See <ref>URL conventions</ref> for details on addressing.

 #### 7.3.7.1.
-Update a PrimitiveProperty ####
+Update a Primitive Property ####

-To update a value, the client MAY send a PUT, MERGE, or PATCH request to an edit URL for a SimpleProperty.
-The message body MUST contain the desired new value, formatted as a <ref>SimpleTypeProperty</ref>.
+To update a value, the client MAY send a PUT, MERGE, or PATCH request to an edit URL for a primitive property.
+The message body MUST contain the new value, formatted as a single property.

 Regardless of which verb is used, the service MUST replace the entire value with the value supplied in the request body.